Guest post by Christian Flores, founder of The Anime Historian.

 When they’re in the pool, they meet Nazuna and they betted on who wins the race first, Nasuna will ask a favor and they can’t refuse.
 Norimichi got starstruck by her while underwater and ended up hitting his foot on the floor.
-Yosuke eventually finished first and Nasuna asked her to come with him to the festival and that she’d come by his house at 5 o’clock in the afternoon.
+Yosuke eventually finished first and Nasuna asked her to come with him to the festival and that she’d come by his house at 5 p.m.

 Fast forward to Norimichi’s house where he finds Yusuke in his room playing games.
-Norimichi asks him about the meet-up about Nazuna but he says that he doesn’t want to go because his entire crush about her is actually a joke.
+Norimichi asks him about the meet-up with Nazuna but he says that he doesn’t want to go because his entire crush on her is a joke.
 What a way to give false hope to a girl.
 That’s just a lack of common decency but as much as I’d like to talk about this asshole, let’s do it later.

 Sasuna later goes to the hospital of his father and asks for Norimichi but the receptionist says that he isn’t there, so she decides to wait for him.

 Shiramada went to the Hospital too after Yusuke said that he should go see his dad to check his foot because it might have tetanus.
 There he meets Nazuna where he informs her that if she’s waiting for him, he won’t come.